 Time—time—there had to be a discrepancy of time.
 I must have been comatose for a long while, perhaps even weeks.
 But if that were true, then what about my still-bruised face?
 My still-healing bottom lip?

 Everything was slipping and warping again, reality was dancing away from me like a sly sprite, leading me in dizzying circles, playing with my mind...

-I was so angry that it took me a while to realize that my hands were tingling and hot, like when I had breached the shield of Lucius's bedroom door.
-Instinctively I raised them to press against the cool glass of the window – and I was suddenly hit by a blast of cold air, making me keel backwards in shock, sending me tumbling to the floor.
+I was so angry that it took me a while to realize that my hands were tingling and hot, and I wondered if indeed they were still damaged in some internal way.
+Instinctively I raised them to press against the cool glass of the window—and I was suddenly hit by a blast of cold air, making me keel backwards in shock, sending me tumbling to the floor.

 By now I was far too used to impossibilities to question one more.

-Lucius knew I was going to try to escape all along, I thought, and by god he was right.
+Lucius knew you were going to try to escape all along, Alice, I thought, and by god he was right.

 I was going.
 Right now.

 Slowly, carefully, I leaned out over the window sill, clinging so tightly to the stone ledge that the skin of my hands grazed painfully on its rough-hewn surface.

 My stomach swooped unpleasantly as I surveyed the ground, glistening palely—thirty, perhaps forty feet—below.
 My heart had started thudding heavily against my ribs and, despite the bitterly cold night temperature, I felt myself breaking into a clammy sweat.